pragdave/earmark/README.md

       *   A list item
           * an another

-  And expects this to be a nested list.
+  and expects this to be a nested list.
 But, in reality, the second could just be the continuation of a paragraph.

   I've chosen always to use the second interpretation—a line that looks like